 New research has shown that electric cars are already cheaper to own and run than petrol or diesel alternatives in five European countries.
-The study, which was conducted over a four-year period, examined the purchase, fuel and tax costs of Europe’s bestselling car, the Volkswagon Golf, in its battery electric, hybrid, petrol and diesel versions with the electric car cheapest in all five countries.
+The study, which was conducted over a four-year period, examined the cost benefit of electric cars, purchase, fuel and tax costs of Europe’s bestselling car, the Volkswagon Golf, in its battery electric, hybrid, petrol and diesel versions with the electric car cheapest in all five countries.

 The report, published by the International Council for Clean Transportation, showed contributing factors included a combination of lower taxes, fuel costs and subsidies on the purchase price.
 Furthermore, the report highlighted tax breaks as a key way to drive the rollout of electric vehicles and tackle climate change and air pollution.